activeagenda/documentation/Readme.md

 * If you have selected another destination directory that /var/www/s2a adjust the AA_PATH variable in the scripts ./s2a/util/*

 ##  Prerequisites
-All package prerequisits are listed in the file ./s2a/util/aa-instal Run the script to install them with your prefered root/password naming policy.
+All package prerequisites are listed in the file ./s2a/util/aa-instal .
+Run the script to install them with your preferred root/password naming policy.

 ## Patch the aa-base with aa-patch
 * Download [the latest aa-patch](https://github.com/activeagenda/aa-patch/releases/latest) to ./s2a/util/ as a zip file